wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_createpsbt.md

 ---
-title: btc:createpsbt \[POST\]
+title: btc:createpsbt - Bitcoin
-description: Creates a transaction in the Partially Signed Transaction format.Implements the Creator role.
+description: Example code for the btc:createpsbt json-rpc method. Сomplete guide on how to use btc:createpsbt json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters